How do I love thee, Icelandic language? Let me count the ways!

 6. Algjört rassgat – An absolute butt

 While on the subject of rear ends; one of the weirdest Icelandic slang terms is this: if a baby, or a puppy, or something obscenely cute is being cute, it’s appropriate to call it “just such a butthole….” (rassgat).
-I’m assuming in most other countries the mother, or puppy-owner, is very likely to get upset and/or offended, but in Iceland, everyone will know that you’re only praising junior member of the family’s adorableness.
+I’m assuming in most other countries the mother, or puppy-owner, is very likely to get upset and/or offended, but in Iceland, everyone will know that you’re only praising a junior member of the family’s adorableness.
 I promise.
 Really, go try it.

 I think the original phrase, “raisin-butt” (rúsínurassgat), makes at least a little more sense, since raisins are sweet, but how we got here is anyone’s guess.